 It’s a good idea to seek professional advice if multiple attempts to correct the time prove unsuccessful.
 Again, as mentioned earlier, make sure you never try to replace the distributor by force.
 Some folks fix it by smashing it against the engine with a hammer and other hard objects.
 That is the riskiest thing a person can undertake, and doing this will damage the distributor.

 In addition, most people also neglect to connect the wires properly when a Chevy 350 distributor is installed.
 This is another common mistake.
 Another crucial factor for the distributor’s good operation and ability to serve the engine is the wire connection.
-Therefore, take care when connecting the wires, and make sure it’s all plugged in and connected properly.
+Therefore, take care when connecting the wires, and make sure they’re all plugged in and connected properly.